Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks

 \textbf{Exploiting sparsity.} Sparsity has long been a DNN characteristic exploited in different manners in hardware to achieve performance, power, and energy savings.
-(1) Exploiting sparsity with dedicated hardware that operates on compressed encodings, such as SparTen~\cite{gondimalla2019sparten}, Cambricon-S~\cite{zhou2018cambricon}, SCNN~\cite{parashar2017scnn}, and EIE~\cite{han2016eie}; (2) Predicting whether certain activations in the layer's output are zero-valued and their computation can be, therefore, skipped.
+(1) Exploiting sparsity with dedicated hardware that operates on compressed encodings, such as SparTen~\cite{gondimalla2019sparten}, Cambricon-S~\cite{zhou2018cambricon}, SCNN~\cite{parashar2017scnn}, EIE~\cite{han2016eie}, and SpArch~\cite{zhang2020sparch}; (2) Predicting whether certain activations in the layer's output are zero-valued and their computation can be, therefore, skipped.
 Prediction must be low-cost relative to the original activation computation and can be based on partial computation of the predicted activation \cite{akhlaghi2018snapea, song2018prediction}, on spatially adjacent fully computed activations \cite{shomron2019thanks, shomron2018spatial}, and on input activations \cite{zhu2018sparsenn}, for example; (3) Skipping over zero-valued input activations and weights \cite{albericio2016cnvlutin}, which can be further enhanced by skipping over zero-valued bits \cite{albericio2017bit, sharify2019laconic}; and (4) Actively fine-tuning the DNN parameters to better fit the hardware architecture \cite{kung2018adaptive, liu2020sta}.
-In this paper, we introduce a fifth approach that has yet to be explored and which is based on the concept of SMT.
+In this paper, we introduce \VSMT{} --- an additional strategy to exploit unstructured sparsity that has yet to be explored.

 \textbf{Exploiting data-width variability.} DNNs can maintain accuracy while altering their numerical precision.
 Numerical representation may differ between layers and within layers.
 Proteus~\cite{judd2016proteus} and ShapeShifter~\cite{lascorz2019shapeshifter} exploit data-width variability to reduce memory traffic and memory footprint.
 Stripes~\cite{judd2016stripes} exploits precision variability with bit-serial computations; and Bit Fusion~\cite{sharma2018bit} is a configurable accelerator capable of DNN execution in different bit-widths.
-In this paper, we exploit data-width variability and DNN tolerance to precision changes in order to ``squeeze'' several threads to the same execution unit in parallel.
+In this paper, we demonstrate \VSMT{} with \ARCH{} which exploits data-width variability and DNN tolerance to precision changes in order to ``squeeze'' several threads to the same execution unit in parallel.